 A good planner can really help in this area!
 Here are a few of my favorites!

 Since you have a limited amount of time to study, you want to make sure your studying techniques are as effective as they can possibly be!
 Write down what you will work on ahead of time.
 This way, when you sit down to work, you can start working right away!

-The Studying page of this website is full of my favorite study techniques I’ve collected over the years!
+The Study Tips page of this website is full of my favorite study techniques I’ve collected over the years!
 Here is my overall study routine: Have a prioritized and detailed list before you ever sit down.

 Continue this cycle religiously, even using the same time and location!
 Consistency is key to creating new routines!

 The final piece to balancing full-time work/school and normal life is to find a quick and efficient home organization system.
 I like FlyLady’s system because she just says to do a little bit every day.

 She has a free app that works as a recurring checklist you can use on your phone!
 Plus, you can edit it to fit whatever daily chores/routines you need in your own life (“feed the dog”, “file papers”, etc.).

 Also, this simple technique is my Holy Grail of home (and life) organization!

 The key to balancing several different areas of life is to make sure you’re maximizing your productivity and not procrastinating!

 By having these three things consistently in place, you’ll have more time to spend with friends and family (or secretly binging your favorite series on Netflix)! 🙂